gloriousCode/OTPNWACFEGO/README.md

 ## Current Features
 - GUI for viewing your 2FA OTPs
 - A countdown timer
-- A button to click copy
+- A convenient copy button

 ## Upcoming Features
 - Encryption of your secrets